ralphsawaya/ovh/Terraform/README.md

 # Terraform - Benchmark OVH MongoDB Instance with YCSB

-The intent of this project is to run the YCSB (Yahoo!
-Cloud Serving Benchmark) tool on an OVH MongoDB managed instance.
-The script will instantiate the MongoDB OVH instance and a VM to execute the YCSB script.
+The intent of this project is to run the [YCSB (Yahoo!
+Cloud Serving Benchmark)](https://github.com/brianfrankcooper/YCSB/tree/master) tool on an OVH MongoDB managed instance for the purpose of benchmarking.
+The script will instantiate the MongoDB OVH instance and a VM where the YCSB script will be executed.

 ## Getting Started